hoangttrang/fss_ml_proj/README.md

 ### D. Model Training and Model Evaluation

-**gbt_hypertraining.ipynb** and **rf_hypertuning.ipynb**
+**gbt_hypertraining.ipynb** , **rf_hypertuning.ipynb**, **mlp_hypertuning.ipynb**

--   Purpose: These notebooks train classification models using Gradient-Boosted Trees (GBT) and Random Forest (RF).
-They apply stratified cross-validation to ensure balanced representation of accident events in each fold.
+-   Purpose: These notebooks train classification models using Gradient-Boosted Trees (GBT), Random Forest (RF), and a Multi Layer Perception Classifier.
+Training splits were stratified to ensure balanced representation of accident events in each fold.
 After identifying the best hyperparameters, the final model is evaluated on the held-out test set.
 -   Outcome: Tuned models with evaluation results based on test performance.

 ## V. Methodology